fabiangreffrath/woof/README.md

 # Version History

-A complete changelog can be found in the Wiki: <https://github.com/fabiangreffrath/woof/wiki/Changelog>.
+A complete changelog can be found in the [Wiki]<https://github.com/fabiangreffrath/woof/wiki/Changelog> or on the [Releases]<https://github.com/fabiangreffrath/woof/releases> page.

 The latest release is:

- * 8.1.0 (Nov 26, 2021)
-   Minor release, adding support for any map between 00 and 99 and fixing the lost soul bounce fix for demo compatibility.
+ * 9.0.0 (Feb XX, 2022)
+   * Integration of Chocolate Doom network code.
+Demo compatible multiplayer for all supported complevels (_BETA_).
+   * Complete crosshair implementation with 4 different shapes (cross, angle, dot and big cross), color by player health and highlight on target.
+   * Low-resolution turning (and `-shorttics` parameter).
+   * Implementation of the `-solo-net` and `-coop_spawns` parameters.
+   * Fluidsynth music backend with support for SNDFONT lumps.
+   * Blocky mode for fuzzed sprites in high resolution mode.
+   * Support for up to 8 pages of savegames.
+Skip quicksave/quickload questions and allow quickload before quicksave.
+   * Addition of the IDBEHOLDO cheat to disable all power-ups (and invisibility) at once, also BUDDHA cheat and resurrection with IDDQD after death.

 # Contact